tuyenluong/note-repo/secondBrain/Topics/Java/JAVA - Sorting data.md

 [Person{name='John', age=25}, Person{name='George', age=20}, Person{name='Ben', age=30}]
 ```

 What is the result of chaining multiple comparators using `Comparator.comparing()`? ;; Chaining comparators allows you to sort by multiple criteria.
-For example, `Comparator.comparing(Person::getName).thenComparing(Person::getAge)` will first sort by name and then by age if names are the same.
+For example, `Comparator.comparing(Person==getName).thenComparing(Person==getAge)` will first sort by name and then by age if names are the same.

 Given the following code, what will be the result of chaining comparators?
 ```java